jubbp/ec6net-web/docs/training/foundation/modules/nature_of_ar.md

   * (C) Operating outside of foundation priviledges
   * (D) All of the above

    **Answer: C** - The foundation qualification does not allow transmission on the 20m band.

 1. **A Foundation Amateur operator who is transmitting on 7.001 using Amplitude Modulation is:**
   * (A) operating within their license conditions
   * (B) operating too close to the band edge
   * (C) operating outside their license conditions
   * (D) none of the above

+   **Answer: B** - AM Modulation extends for 3KHz below the dial frequency which would be out of the 40m band.

 1. **An Amateur Operator is approached to transmit a message on behalf of a friend to another operator.
 The friend offer a few dollars to get the message through quickly.
-Should the operator send the message?*
+Should the operator send the message?**
   * (A) Yes
   * (B) No

+   **Answer: B** - Amateur operators are not permitted to operate their stations for financial gain.

 ---

 [Next Module: Technical Basics](../technical_basics){: .btn }